pbrooks04/sierra-custom-foods/README.md

 #####"bug"
 If you add employees to 'SierraEmployeeList.txt' while the app has started, they will be listed in the Loaded Employees form but they won't be loaded into the program

-## Version 1.02
-#### What's new
-1. Product Code field
-2. Total cut amount displayed in output file

-## Version 1.03
-### What's new
-1. Clear button
-2. App does not close on Publish
-3. Back colour is a darker blue
-4. Help form colour is a lighter blue